 All this is happening at a time when the company is really risky and its theoretical value/valuation is changing extremely rapidly with each step along the progress path.
 A lot of investors feel that equity upside is the perfect compensation for taking all that early risk on.
 By investing early they are helping the company get up the really steep part of the valuation curve, and so they ought to benefit from the chance to share with the entrepreneur in that upside they helped create.
 If you give up that upside by doing a note, the investors are basically taking equity risk for debt returns.

-And finally, it must be observed that note holders also have none of the other protections like board seats, protective provisions, a minimum needed for the round to close, pro-rata rights, drag along rights, registration rights, etc. It is true that you can come up with mechanisms such as note-holders’ agreements, investor rights agreements, voting agreements, side letters, etc. to put any of those features back in, but by the time you have done a capped note with a discount and a bunch of other bells and whistles, you have destroyed the greatest virtue of notes - their cheap simplicity - and yet you still have an awkward transaction compared to a proper priced round.
+A fourth problem is that note holders also have none of the other protections like board seats, protective provisions, a minimum needed for the round to close, pro-rata rights, drag along rights, registration rights, and other key investor rights typically used as part of the economic “package” which makes investing in early stage companies feasible.
+It is true that you can come up with mechanisms such as note-holders’ agreements, investor rights agreements, voting agreements, side letters, etc. to put any of those features back in, but by the time you have done a capped note with a discount and a bunch of these other bells and whistles, you have destroyed the primary virtue of notes - their cheap simplicity - and yet you still have an awkward transaction compared to a proper priced round.

 So at the end of the day, convertible notes (and other deferred pricing structures like SAFEs) are not good for investors and they are also not ideal for entrepreneurs.
-Their defects tend to get over-looked in very small rounds because they are a cheap and easy transaction to do.
-But if you just want a cheap transaction with few protections, I’d suggest it would be better to just buy some common stock - you might find better alignment with your founders that way.
+Their defects tend to get over-looked in very small rounds because they are a cheap and easy transaction to do, and they can be a quick and expedient way to bridge in some cash while avoiding re-pricing a later stage company between priced rounds.
+But outside of those two scenarios, they just don’t serve their intended function well.
+If you just want a cheap transaction with few protections, I’d suggest it would be better to just buy some common stock - you would certainly have better alignment with your founders that way.

 Q: I expect the debate around the merits of Convertible Notes will continue to rage for years to come.
 Any last parting thoughts you would like to lay out on the table?

-Notes are just not a good way to invest and it is really a shame that they have become a market standard and the only way a lot of rounds can get done.
+Net/net, notes are just not a good way to do primary investment rounds in startups.
+It is really a shame that they have become a market standard and the only way a lot of rounds can get done.
+For more on debt vs. equity and all of the variations, check out Overview of Early Stage Deal Structures.

 Want to learn more about building an angel portfolio and developing the key skills needed to make great investments?
 Download Angel 101: A Primer for Angel Investors and Angel 201: The 4 Critical Skills Every Angel Should Master for free, or purchase our books at Amazon.com.